 Weight loss and loss of appetite occur when you don’t feel hungry or have the desire to eat.
 Loss of appetite isn’t always an issue, but when it lasts for longer than a week, it’s a sign that your body isn’t feeling well.
 If you experience significant weight loss due to long-term poor appetite, talk to your doctor.
 It may be a side effect of cancer treatment or a sign of metastasis.

 Bloating or swelling in the abdomen can also be called abdominal distension (or distended abdomen).
-Abdominal distension is a feeling that your belly is measurably swollen in size.
+Abdominal distension is a feeling that your belly is measurably swollen.
 This is a common symptom of digestive issues, including having difficulty digesting something you’ve eaten.
 However, if this feeling persists, it may be a sign that your cancer has metastasized to your liver.

 Another member who reported having liver metastasis wrote, “I don’t have pain in the liver, but I am bloated and I feel tired, very uncomfortable.”

-People sometimes refer to pain or discomfort in their abdomen as a “stomachache.”
-However, this pain can actually be coming from your liver.
-When abdominal pain occurs in the upper-right area of your abdomen (where the liver is located), it can be a sign there is something wrong with your liver.
-Communicating clearly where in your abdomen you feel pain can help your doctor identify the cause.
+People sometimes refer to pain or discomfort in the abdomen as a “stomachache.”
+However, this pain can actually be coming from the liver.
+When abdominal pain occurs in the upper-right area of your abdomen (where the liver is located), it can be a sign that something is wrong with your liver.
+Communicating clearly just where in your abdomen you feel pain can help your doctor identify the cause.

-Be sure to report any new symptom or side effect of treatment to your breast cancer care team, who can help you find ways to manage it.
+Be sure to report any new symptom or side effect of treatment to your breast cancer care team, so they can help you find ways to manage it.

-A body temperature of 98.6 F is considered normal, though a person’s baseline temperature may be a little higher or lower.
-When your body temperature reaches above 100.0 F, however, it may be a sign that you are fighting an illness.
-Fevers can often indicate an infection — however, they can also be a sign that your immune system is working harder than usual to fight cancer.
+A body temperature of 98.6 degrees Fahrenheit is considered normal, though a person’s baseline temperature may be a little higher or lower.
+When your body temperature goes above 100.0 F, however, it may be a sign that you’re fighting an illness.
+Fevers often indicate an infection — but they can also be a sign that your immune system is working harder than usual to fight cancer.
 If your fever lasts longer than four days, it may be time to consult your doctor.

 Swelling in your legs may be a sign that your liver isn’t working properly.
 Tumors can cause a blockage in your liver.
-When they block part of the portal vein — which transports blood from various organs to your liver — fluid can start to build up in your legs.
-The fluid accumulation that causes swelling may be a sign that your cancer is blocking liver function.
+When they block part of the portal vein, which transports blood from various organs to your liver, fluid can start to build up in your legs.
+Fluid accumulation that causes swelling may be a sign that your cancer is blocking liver function.

-Yellowing of the skin or other parts of your body can be a sign of a condition called jaundice.
+Yellowing of the skin, eyes, or other parts of your body can be a sign of a condition called jaundice.
 The yellow color is caused by a bile pigment called bilirubin, which is secreted by the liver.
-If your liver isn’t functioning properly, it can cause a buildup of bilirubin in your skin, the whites of your eyes, and your mucous membranes — the soft tissues lining your mouth, nose, eyelids, and some internal organs.
+If your liver isn’t functioning properly, bilirubin can build up in your skin, the whites of your eyes, and your mucous membranes — the soft tissues lining your mouth, nose, eyelids, and some internal organs.
 The yellowing can be more difficult to see on dark skin tones.

 If your breast cancer has metastasized in your liver, it could block liver function, resulting in the buildup of bilirubin and signs of jaundice.
 Liver damage can also be caused as a side effect of breast cancer drugs, in which case doctors refer to it as hepatotoxicity.